 Step 8 – The grieving process

-You can keep the memory of your dog alive with photos and keepsakes, light a candle, hold a small memorial service, or plant a tree in their honour.
-Remember you’re not alone and reach out for support to deal with your feelings of loss, anger, and guilt as talking about these emotions can often help.
-Understand that these intense feelings will lessen with time and be replaced by loving memories.
+You can keep the memory of your dog alive with photos and keepsakes.
+Possibly, light a candle, hold a small memorial service, or plant a tree in their honour.
+Remember you’re not alone.
+Reach out for support to deal with your feelings as talking about these emotions can often help.
+You should understand that you will experience these intense feelings less with time.
+Gradually, you will replace them with loving memories.

-Get plenty of sleep and rest and eat healthily –and try to keep your family and other pets routines as normal as possible.
+Get plenty of sleep and rest and eat healthily.
+Also, try to keep your family and other pets routines as normal as possible.
 It’ll be hard at first but with lots of help and support you’ll get through this difficult time.